maitrungduc1410/react-native-zalo-kit/README.md

 This error happens because of your configuration on [Zalo Developer Portal](https://developers.zalo.me/) for Android is not correct, review your setup and make sure they're correct:
 - Check your package name
 - Check your Application Hash Key: you can use the function [getApplicationHashKey](#get-application-hash-key-android-only) to check the key of your app.
+# Demo
+A full working demo is located at [example folder](./example/App.js)

+If you like this project, encourage me by giving me a ⭐️.
+Happy hacking